 Teachers will provide a list if anything additional is needed, during orientation.

 We are pleased to continue our partnership with local bookseller Wordsworth Books to source our textbooks for the 2022-23 school year.
 Wordsworth has customized a web interface for our school to make it as easy as possible for you to order books.
 Books for Middle School are listed by grade level and for Upper School by subject and course.
 If you do not see a course or book listed, it is because the course does not require a book or the teacher is ordering that book and charging FACTS.
-The Wordsworth Book Ordering side will be available in July.

 Linked below is this year's textbook information, including ISBN numbers for selected texts.
 Any pricing listed here reflects current information available and is subject to change based on publishers.
 We strongly encourage you to purchase books from Wordsworth as this is the only way to ensure that you receive the correct editions.